DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 ### Resumption Considerations

-A ticket bounds forward secrecy for resumed traffic: compromise of `TK` exposes only the resumed queries whose tickets are still valid under that ticket-key epoch, and never the queries that carried a ciphertext.
+A ticket bounds forward secrecy for resumed traffic: an attacker who records resumed queries and later obtains a `TK` can open every ticket sealed under that `TK`, expired or not, and decrypt the recorded queries, but never the queries that carried a ciphertext.
+Destroying each `TK` when it is rotated out is what limits this exposure, so ticket keys MUST be erased promptly at rotation.

 The ticket lifetime SHOULD be short and MUST NOT exceed the resolver certificate lifetime or the ticket-key lifetime.